Copper: Ancient and post-classical

 In Greece, copper was known by the name chalkos (χαλκός).
 It was an important resource for the Romans, Greeks and other ancient peoples.
 In Roman times, it was known as aes Cyprium, aes being the generic Latin term for copper alloys and Cyprium from Cyprus, where much copper was mined.
 The phrase was simplified to cuprum, hence the English copper.
 Aphrodite (Venus in Rome) represented copper in mythology and alchemy because of its lustrous beauty and its ancient use in producing mirrors; Cyprus, the source of copper, was sacred to the goddess.
 The seven heavenly bodies known to the ancients were associated with the seven metals known in antiquity, and Venus was assigned to copper, both because of the connection to the goddess and because Venus was the brightest heavenly body after the Sun and Moon and so corresponded to the most lustrous and desirable metal after gold and silver.

 Copper was the most extensively used metal among natives of North America, with evidence for use going back 7000 years.

 Native copper is known to have been extracted from sites on Isle Royale with primitive stone tools between 800 and 1600 AD.
 Copper, probably from pure nuggets found in the Great Lakes area, was worked by repeated hammering and annealing in the North American city of Cahokia (near modern-day Missouri) around 1000–1300 AD.
-There are several exquisite copper plates, known as the Mississippian copper plates that have been found in North America in the area around Cahokia dating from this time period (1000–1300 AD).
+There are several exquisite copper plates, known as the Mississippian copper plates, that have been found in North America in the area around Cahokia, dating from this time period (1000–1300 AD).

-Mississippian copper plates from North America were produced in this style from around 800–1600 AD.
+Mississippian copper plates from North America were produced in this style from around 800 to 1600 AD.